so-sc/sosc-website/README.md

 on submitting your first pull request at [gitme.js.org](https://gitme.js.org).

 All the contents to the website is in Markdown format, Please follow the below guidelines for any contributions.
-If You don't know hoe to write a markdown file, take quick look at [GitHub's markdown](https://guides.github.com/features/mastering-markdown/) guide.
+If You don't know how to write a markdown file, take quick look at [GitHub's markdown](https://guides.github.com/features/mastering-markdown/) guide.

 ## Adding your profile
 Submit a pull request by adding your profile to the `src/contents/members` directory.